 An out of focus shot of the camera from the front.
 All eyes on Krishna.
 There's no shutter, so to expose the frame, the red foil lens cap is moved to the side for a second or so.
 Part of what I loved about the whole experience was how unfussy, and non-technical it was.
 This guy had a good lens on a box set on a tripod that looked like a few sticks of driftwood bound together.
 And his photos are beautiful in a way you'll never get with a new camera.
 Completely inspiring.

 Anyway!
 I have much more to share with you, in the meantime enjoy the soup.
-Trick it out with the good toppings, and I'm almost positive it'll become a staple for you this fall/winter - or, at least, I hope so. xo -h
+Trick it out with the good toppings (don't skimp on the pumpkin seeds), and I'm almost positive it'll become a staple for you this fall/winter - or, at least, I hope so. xo -h

 Pumpkin and Rice Soup